Litter-Robot Troubleshooting: Fix Yellow Light, Red Light, Odor & Cycling Issues (LR3, LR4 & LR5)

 2. Check that nothing is stuck in or around the globe

-4. If your cat re-enters mid-cycle frequently, increase the cycle delay in the Whisker app to 7-15 minutes after last exit
+4. If your cat re-enters mid-cycle frequently, increase the cycle delay in the Whisker app to 7-15 minutes

 Problem 2: Flashing Red Light / Cat Sensor Fault